-1 Enable Bluetooth on your computer or tablet and the device you are pairing.
-On a Dell laptop, turn on wireless to enable Bluetooth.

-(i) NOTE: For information to turn on Bluetooth on your device, see the documentation shipped with your device.

-- 2 Swipe in from the right edge of the display to open Action Center. - 3 Press and hold Bluetooth and then tap Go to settings. - 4 From the list of devices, tap the device you want to pair with and tap.

-(i) NOTE: If your device is not listed, make sure that your device is discoverable.

-5 Follow the instructions on the screen to complete the pairing process.

-(i) NOTE: A passcode may be displayed on your computer or tablet and the device.
+- 1 Enable Bluetooth on your computer or tablet and the device you are pairing.
+On a Dell laptop, turn on wireless to enable Bluetooth. - NOTE: For information to turn on Bluetooth on your device, see the documentation shipped with your device. - 2 Swipe in from the right edge of the display to open Action Center. - 3 Press and hold Bluetooth and then tap Go to settings. - 4 From the list of devices, tap the device you want to pair with and tap. - i NOTE: If your device is not listed, ensure that your device is discoverable. - 5 Follow the on-screen instructions to complete the pairing process. - NOTE: A passcode may be displayed on your computer or tablet and the device.
 A message confirming the pairing of the device appears once the pairing is complete.

-Enable Bluetooth on your computer or tablet and the device you are pairing.
-On a Dell laptop, turn on wireless to enable Bluetooth.

-(I) NOTE: For information to turn on Bluetooth on your device, see the documentation shipped with your device.

-Right-click the Bluetooth icon in the notification area of your taskbar and click or tap Add a Device.

-In NOTE: If you are unable to locate the Bluetooth icon, click or tap the arrow next to the notification area.

-3 In the Add a device window, select the device and click or tap Next.

-(i) NOTE: If your device is not listed, make sure that your device is discoverable.

-4 Follow the instructions on the screen to complete the pairing process.

-(i) NOTE: A passcode may be displayed on your computer or tablet and the device.
+- Enable Bluetooth on your computer or tablet and the device you are pairing.
+On a Dell laptop, turn on wireless to enable Bluetooth. - 1 NOTE: For information to turn on Bluetooth on your device, see the documentation shipped with your device. - 2 Right-click the Bluetooth icon in the notification area of your taskbar and click or tap Add a Device. - NOTE: If you are unable to locate the Bluetooth icon, click or tap the arrow next to the notification area. - 3 In the Add a device window, select the device and click or tap Next. - NOTE: If your device is not listed, ensure that your device is discoverable. - 4 Follow the on-screen instructions to complete the pairing process. - ONOTE: A passcode may be displayed on your computer or tablet and the device.